-It is the role of the Treasury to provide advice on effective tax and retirement income arrangements that contribute to the overall fiscal outcome, influence strong sustainable economic growth and lead to the improved wellbeing of Australians.
+It is the role of the Treasury to provide advice on effective tax and retirement income arrangements that contribute to the overall fiscal outcome, influence strong sustainable economic growth for the good of the Australian people.

 The Treasury is responsible for assessing and advising on the general design of the tax system and its components, and retirement income policy, in relation to economic efficiency, equity, income distribution, budgetary requirements and economic feasibility.

 The Treasury manages a range of taxation related programs & initiatives that support the priorities of the Government.

 National Innovation and Science Agenda

 On 7 December 2015 the Government announced a $1.1 billion National Innovation and Science Agenda (NISA).
 More information is available on the NISA website.

 View detailed information on NISA-related changes to the tax system.